Academic Catalogs

 Required Writing, Problem Solving, Skills Demonstration

-Class observation notes and analysis, written lesson plans, proficiency in demonstrations of Pilates and Pilates based exercises, corrections and modifications for a Pilates Mat class.
+Class observation notes and analysis, written lesson plans, proficiency in understanding Pilates and Pilates based exercises, corrections and modifications for a Pilates Mat class.

 Eligible Disciplines